matheusoliveira22/notes/kubernetes/Commands for Managing Kubernetes Cluster.md

 										  #    (get base yaml definition for pod)
-kubectl create -f [yamlfile]    #create a pod using the specification provided kubectl apply -f [yamlfile]     #apply pod detecting the changes within the spec
+kubectl create -f [yamlfile]    #create a pod using the specification provided kubectl apply -f [yamlfile]     #apply pod detecting the changes within the spec kubectl exec [podname] -- echo Hello      #exec command into the pod kubectl exec -it [podname] -- /bin/bash   #exec interactive shell in the pod
 ```

 ### Using k9s